ironfroggy/www.ironfroggy.com/contents/software/i-am-worried-about-the-future-of-python.rst

 The loss here is only being made worse by my points above.
 Games are moving in two directions: into browsers and into mobile devices.
 Increasingly, this is a concern even when developing a desktop game.
 You need to build your product on something you know will help you move into the spaces you'll need to really grab the full potential of revenue.

-Again, this is important not because you want to make games, but because lots of game development attracts really talented, smart developers and we're loosing them to ActionScript and C#.
+Again, this is important not because you want to make games, but because lots of game development attracts really talented, smart developers and we're losing them to ActionScript and C#.
 This *matters*.

 Why Does This Matter?
 ---------------------